stagnation/streamdispatch/README.rst

 Due to the split of urllib in python3 the code will only run out of the box with python3, this should easily be rektified by looking up the correct use of urllib in python2.

-streamdispatch requires pyperclip to read from system clipboard, which can be installed by ''pip3 install pyperclip''
+streamdispatch requires pyperclip to read from system clipboard, which can be installed by ``pip3 install pyperclip``

 also uses python libraries, subprocess, sys and re which ought to be present in default python.